Review Your Bills And Handle Errors

 - Amount Due AFTER Due Date $267.68

-Discussion: Have you found any errors after reading any type of bill that you were required to make a payment on?
+Discussion: Have you found any errors after reading any of your bills?

 - How We Designed Our Budget Step 1– Gathering All the information